Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/servers/one_in_the_chamber.md

 ---

-* Open Halo: Combat Evolved.
+* Open Halo: Custom Edition.
 * Navigate to the Multiplayer section.
 * Join by:
     * Searching for **One In The Chamber**
-    * Direct IP: `jericraft.net:2307`
+    * Direct IP: `jericraft.net:2305`

 ---

 ## 💡 Tips for Success

 - **Master the Pistol**: You only have one bullet.
 Take your time to aim and make each shot count!
-- **Adapt to Melee**: If you miss your shot, be ready to quickly switch to melee combat—get in close and use your fists.
+- **Adapt to Melee**: If you miss your shot, be ready to quickly switch to melee combat, get in close and use your fists.
 - **Timing is Key**: Knowing when to take your shot or when to go for a melee kill is crucial to staying alive.
 - **Stay Calm**: With only one bullet, you can’t afford to panic.
 Keep your composure and you’ll be rewarded with more ammo!